eulerlab/open-visual-stimulator/README.md

 ### Ordering of PCB boards

-If you are interested in ordering boards and components, please find more information in the boards folder [readme.md file](https://github.com/eulerlab/open-visual-stimulator/blob/master/boards/readme.md).
+If you are interested in ordering boards and components, please find more information in the boards folder [readme](https://github.com/eulerlab/open-visual-stimulator/blob/master/boards/readme.md) file.

 ## Repository structure